Regional Phase Reopening

 CE credit varies by lecture and requires completion of a test or evaluation after viewing.

 To register your entire orthodontic team for online lecture access and our Orthodontic Staff Club Facebook group, click here to access the OSC application.
-Your staff registration in OSC will be processed at no charge with the membership period good through May 31.
 Each OSC member will receive an individual login.